 Neuroradiology

-Thanks to a nationally ranked tertiary medical center, world-class neuroscience institute and partnership with St. Louis Children’s Hospital, fellows receive unparalleled training in neuroradiology.
-The ACGME-accredited program rigorously prepares fellows by providing high-level training in adult and pediatric neuroimaging.
-The Neuroradiology section reads over 100,000 cases and performs more than 2,700 procedures each year, with 100% of cases reviewed with faculty who are recognized experts in their fields.
+Fellows in neuroradiology receive unparalleled training due to our affiliation with a nationally ranked tertiary medical center, association with a world-class neuroscience institute, partnership with St. Louis Children’s Hospital, and exposure to several community-based hospitals.
+The ACGME-accredited program rigorously prepares fellows by providing high-level training in inpatient and outpatient adult and pediatric neuroimaging.
+The neuroradiology section reads over 100,000 cases and performs more than 2,700 procedures yearly, with 100% of cases reviewed with faculty who are recognized experts in their fields.
+A concurrent fellowship in imaging informatics is available to qualified applicants.

-Fellows bound for academic practice benefit from an optional second year training program.
-This allows for individual time to focus on research or advanced clinical practice in pediatric neuroradiology, head and neck imaging, advanced neuroimaging or general neuroradiology.
+Fellows bound for academic practice may benefit from an optional second year training program.
+This allows individual time to focus on research or advanced clinical practice in pediatric neuroradiology, head and neck imaging, or advanced neuroimaging.
 In addition to routine clinical imaging studies, fellows are exposed to a wide range of advanced MRI techniques including functional MRI, tractography, vessel wall imaging, MR perfusion, MR spectroscopy, and PET/MRI.
-Fellows train in vascular neuroradiology under the guidance of dedicated, radiology-trained neuro-interventionalists.
 Daily interactive neuroradiology conferences for fellows and a video library of recorded lectures complement the teaching in the reading rooms.
 MIR maintains a searchable database of proven cases for study and research.

 Neuroradiology Fellow